nazarewk-iac/terraform-provider-custom/website/docs/index.html.markdown

 ---
-layout: "extended"
+layout: "custom"
-page_title: "Provider: Extended"
+page_title: "Provider: Custom"
-sidebar_current: "docs-extended-index"
+sidebar_current: "docs-custom-index"
 description: |-
-  Terraform provider extended.
+  Terraform provider custom.
 ---

-# Extended Provider
+# Custom Provider

 Use this paragraph to give a high-level overview of your provider, and any configuration it requires.